adaptive-intelligent-robotics/Dynamics-Aware_Quality-Diversity/README.md

 # Dynamics-Aware Quality-Diversity (DA-QD)
 Project repository for Dynamics-Aware Quality-Diversity (DA-QD).
-[Paper]()
+[Project Webpage](https://sites.google.com/view/da-qd/home) [Paper](https://arxiv.org/abs/2109.08522)

-Performing Quality-Diversity (QD) optimisation using learnt models, to reduce the number of evaluations/trials/sampled needed during QD skill discovery.
+Performing Quality-Diversity (QD) optimisation using learnt models, to reduce the number of evaluations/trials/samples needed during QD skill discovery.
 DA-QD allows QD to be performed in imagination, to discover and only executte novel or higher-performing skills.

 ## Dependencies and Installation